 For more information on this study, access the full report online here.
 St. Louis-area residents interested in PrEP or HIV testing or care can contact the Washington University Infectious Disease Clinic.

-Dr. Patel’s research was partially funded by the Institute for Public Health Cubed Funding.
+Dr. Patel’s research was partially funded by the Institute’s Public Health Cubed funding mechanism.